Caralho

 Records show that the word has been in use since the 10th century in Portugal, appearing on the "poems of insult and mockery" in the Galician-Portuguese lyric.
 After the Counter-Reformation, the word became obscene and its original sense meaning the erect penis became less common.
 Nowadays, caralho is commonly used as a dysphemism and in erotism.
-The word is also used in the abbreviation form of "crl".
+The word is also used in the abbreviation form of crl and krl.